-- Experienced knee surgeons were not better in predicting outcome than other orthopaedic surgeons.
+- Experienced knee surgeons were not better at predicting outcomes than other orthopaedic surgeons.

-Here is a positive study on the benefits of meniscus surgery (4) in the middle-aged patient: In this study, doctors said that an arthroscopic partial meniscectomy is a good option for a medial meniscal tear in late middle-aged adults.
+Here is a positive study on the benefits of meniscus surgery (24) in middle-aged patients: In this study, doctors said that an arthroscopic partial meniscectomy is a good option for a medial meniscal tear in late middle-aged adults.
 For the best success, you need a proper diagnosis and excellent surgical technique.
 If you follow these two rules all the patients could get good clinical results, HOWEVER, “there are some patients with motion restrictions in the early stage after the operation.”

 In other words, even if a patient received “a proper diagnosis and excellent surgical technique,” problems with motion restrictions in the knee developed early.
 Motion restrictions are probably not what a middle-aged patient is expecting as a result of their meniscus surgery.